 - The "Master output" level must be set to a low volume to avoid damage to your ears or speakers.
 If it is not already set to a low volume, drag the indicator to the lower part of the slider.

 - Set the Mic gain to the bottom of the red section, which represents +0dB digital gain.

 - Press the play button beneath the speaker located furthest to the left.
 The speaker should now play a stimulus in the form of a pink noise or, if the speaker is a subwoofer, short sine sweeps.
 If you cannot hear the stimulus, slowly raise the "Master output" level until you hear it.

 - Repeat this procedure for all speakers.
 If there is no noise playing from one or more speakers, make sure that your device is configured to the correct speaker configuration and that your speakers are connected to the device.
 Ensure that the device's firmware is also properly recognizing each speaker.

-Adjust the Master Output to a comfortable or slightly louder-than-normal listening level for Measurement and then proceed.
+- Adjust the Master Output to a normal or slightly louder-than-normal listening level for Measurement and then proceed.